Out In The Cold – How To Obtain A Freezing Order During Divorce Proceedings

 So, Should I apply for a Freezing Order?

 Freezing orders are powerful weapons in a family lawyer's toolbox to prevent one party in a divorce deliberately depriving the other of a fair financial settlement.
 With the help of a forensic accountant, assets can be quickly traced and frozen.
-An experienced solicitor will be able to help you with this if you believe your partner/spouse is hiding assets and not fully disclosing their finances.
+Our experienced divorce solicitors will be able to help you with this if you believe your partner/spouse is hiding assets and not fully disclosing their finances.